jroller33/blackhat_python/README.md

 - Follow these steps to create the VM: [Kali VMware Docs](https://www.kali.org/docs/virtualization/install-vmware-guest-vm/)

-- Follow these steps (inside the VM) to complete installation: [Kali Installation](https://www.kali.org/docs/installation/hard-disk-install/)
+- Follow these steps (inside the VM) to complete Setup: [Kali Setup](https://www.kali.org/docs/Setup/hard-disk-install/)

 - Now you should have a virtual machine with Kali Linux installed!